hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 However, we need to use the HydPy specific `org.hydpy.openda.HydPyModelFactory` instead of the usual `org.openda.blackbox.wrapper.BBModelFactory`.

-Usually, the _model.xml_ file refers to two additional configuration files, the _stochModel.xml_ and _wrapper.xml_.
+Usually, the _model.xml_ file refers to two additional configuration files, typically called _stochModel.xml_ and _wrapper.xml_.
 However, the HydPy wrapper generates both files internally, as it retrieves all information from the HydPy project configuration (see below).

 The rest of the _model.xml_ file (e.g. the `vectorSpecification`) is configured in the usual way.
-Use the id's from the _hydpy.xml_ configuration file (see below) as parameters id's here.
+Use the id's from the _hydpy.xml_ configuration file (see below) as parameters (exchange item) id's here.

 Example:
 ```xml